-⇒ Reviewed the internal audit annual plan including the adequacy of the audit scope, approach, methodology, resources and authority of the Internal Audit function in carrying out its audit activities and provided input on key areas to be included in the plan.
-Who Our Business Performance Sustainability How We Are Our Numbers & Othe We Are Model Review Review Governed Information

-- Reviewed the quarterly internal audit reports which encompassed the audit issues, audit opinion or conclusion, audit recommendations, Management's responses to these recommendations and improvement actions in the area of internal controls, systems and process efficiency enhancements; and suggested additional improvement opportunities in the said areas. - ⇒ Reviewed the progress of the implementation of audit recommendations on a quarterly basis to ensure all key risks and control gaps were addressed. - Reviewed outcome of ad-hoc investigations / special reviews conducted by the Internal Audit function on matters reported via the Speak Up channel concerning misconduct and suspicion of fraud or operational failures within the Group. - ⇒ Reviewed the effectiveness of the audit process, resource requirements for the year and assessed the performance and contributions of the Internal Audit function as well as the competency and performance of the Head of Corporate Assurance.
+- Reviewed the internal audit annual plan including the adequacy of the audit scope, approach, methodology, resources and authority of the Internal Audit function in carrying out its audit activities. - Reviewed the quarterly internal audit reports which encompassed the audit issues, audit opinion or conclusion, audit recommendations, Management's responses to these recommendations and improvement actions in the area of internal controls, systems and process efficiency enhancements; and suggested additional improvement opportunities in the said areas. - Reviewed the progress of the implementation of audit recommendations on a quarterly basis to ensure all key risks and control gaps were addressed. - Reviewed outcome of ad-hoc investigations/special reviews conducted by the Internal Audit function on matters reported via the Speak Up channel concerning misconduct and suspicion of fraud or operational failures within the Group. - Reviewed the effectiveness of the audit process, resource requirements for the year and assessed the performance and contributions of the Internal Audit function as well as the competency and performance of the Head of Corporate Assurance.